She-She-She Camps

-The She-She-She Camps were camps for unemployed women that were organized by Eleanor Roosevelt (ER) in the United States as a counterpart to the Civilian Conservation Corps (CCC) programs designed for unemployed men.
-ER found that the men-only focus of the CCC program left out young women who were willing to work in conservation and forestry and to sign up for the six-month programs living away from family and close support.
-She lobbied for a sister organization to the CCC that would be for young women.
-Eleanor Roosevelt proposed that this would consist of camps for jobless women and residential worker schools.
-The She-She-She camps were funded by presidential order in 1933.
-Labor Secretary Frances Perkins championed one such camp after ER held a White House Conference for Unemployed Women on April 30, 1934, and subsequently ER's concept of a nationwide jobless women's camp was achieved.
-While the public largely supported the New Deal programs and the CCC was a huge success, the women's version barely topped 5,000 women annually by 1936 and overall served 8,500 as a result of ER's support.
+The Federal Emergency Relief Association (FERA) Camps, also called She-She-She Camps, were camps established in the United States to aid unemployed women by providing jobs and training.
+The camps were organized by Eleanor Roosevelt as a woman-focused counterpart to the Civilian Conservation Corps (CCC) programs which catered solely to unemployed men.
+Roosevelt found that the men-only focus of the CCC program left out young women who were willing to work in conservation and forestry and were prepared to spend the six-month program duration living away from family and close support.
+Therefore, she lobbied for a sister organization to the CCC that would cater to young women.
+Roosevelt proposed that this program would consist of camps for jobless women and residential worker schools.
+The FERA camps, referred to as She-She-She camps by certain detractors, were funded by presidential order in 1933.
+Labor Secretary Frances Perkins championed one such camp after Roosevelt held a White House Conference for Unemployed Women on April 30, 1934, and subsequently Roosevelt's concept of a nationwide jobless women's camp was achieved.
+While the public largely supported New Deal programs such as the CCC, FERA camps reached a maximum of a little over 5,000 women annually by 1936, and overall served 8,500 as a result of Roosevelt's support.
+This compares to more than 3 million men who participated in the CCC.